Perfect Prime Rib Recipe

 Prep for the Most Tender Prime Rib

-- Salt.
-Besides the bones making for a juicy prime rib, using salt on the standing rib roast makes for the most tender meat.
+• Salt.
+Besides the bones that make for a juicy prime rib, salt on the standing rib roast makes for the most tender meat.
 You’ll want to salt it about four to five days before you cook it.
-The salt, when left on the meat for an extended period (from about an hour to days), seeps into the meat and provides for better seasoned, juicy meat.
-This is a dry brining method.
+When left on the meat for an extended period (from about an hour to days), the salt seeps into the meat and provides for better seasoned, juicy meat.
+This is aย dry brining method.

-- Place on Roasting Pan.
-Remove your beef from the fridge an hour before cooking, then unwrap and place, bone side down, on a roasting pan fitted with a roasting rack and allow to reach room temperature.
+• Place on Roasting Pan.
+Remove your beef from the fridge an hour before cooking, then unwrap and place the bone side down on a roasting pan fitted with a roasting rack, allowing it to reach room temperature.

 Roast the Length of Time for Desired Doneness

-The amount of time that you cook the beef depends on how well done you prefer your roast.
+How much time you cook the beef depends on how well you prefer your roast.

-- Preheat.
-Preheat your oven to 475º F for about 15 minutes.
+• Preheat.
+Preheat your oven to 475ยบ F for about 15 minutes.

 Allow Prime Rib to Roast until Internal Temperature Reaches Desired Doneness